demiurg906/test-data-helper-plugin/README.md

 - Separated view for files related to opened testdata file
 - Ability to run specific generated test, associated with opened testdata file
 - Ability to run all tests associated with opened file
+- Ability to run tests from arbitrary modules given the inclusion filters (`--tests`)

 #### Previews
 - Test Data editor